jacquesvb/jacques-blog/content/Posts/Making a Blog Website.md

 * "blog tag" is where you specify the tag the plugin uses..
 * "site dir" is where you paste in the absolute path of your Hugo site.
 I'm on Linux, so my path looks like this: "/home/jacquesvb/Dropbox/Website/jacques-blog".
 * "blog dir" is where your blog posts will be migrated.
 Enter "/content" to select the "content" folder.
-* "static dir" can be left blank.
-"Attachments" will automatically migrated to the "static" folder.
+* "static dir" is where attachments will be migrated.
+You want to enter "images" here.

 Close the "Options" window and return to the main page.
 Create a new note and it should appear in the "Posts" folder.
 Create a test post.
 Add an image.
 At the top of the post you need to add some metadata which looks something like this: